 - The student must agree to return to UA upon completion of CPT and finish their degree

-- CPT experiences are typically reserved for the summer between the two academic years
+- CPT experiences are reserved for the summer between the two academic years

 A faculty committee will review the application materials and approve or deny the CPT request.
 The goal of the committee will be to ensure that the CPT experiences are helpful to the student and that we are sending out high-quality students to represent the department well.